HL7/US-Core/input/intro-notes/StructureDefinition-us-core-medicationdispense-intro.md

 **Each MedicationDispense must support:**

 1. who dispensed the medication
+2. the authorizing prescription
-2. type of dispense (e.g., partially dispensed)
+3. type of dispense (e.g., partially dispensed)
+4. the quantity dispensed
-3. the prescription *Sig*
+5. the prescription *Sig*
-4. the dose and rate
+6. the dose and rate

 **Profile specific implementation guidance:**